Do you love to spend the day outdoors? Do you have a moderate amount of hiking experience? And, most importantly, do you have a lot of endurance?

-5. Maunawili Trail: When you imagine hiking in Hawaii, you may well imagine an experience similar to Maunawili Trail.
+5. Maunawili Trail: (Currently closed to open in 2024) When you imagine hiking in Hawaii, you may well imagine an experience similar to Maunawili Trail.
 That’s because the trail environment is full of vegetation, PLUS, at the end, you’re rewarded with a waterfall with a swimming hole below.
 According to Na Ala Hele, Hawaii’s Trail and Access System website, Maunawili Trail is a 10 mile trail that contours the base of the Koolau Mountain Range on the windward side.
 It begins off the Pali Highway and ends in Waimanalo.
 It offers spectacular views of the windward side of Oahu, Olomana, and the Koolaupoko watershed.
 Vegetation along the trail includes mountain apple, rose apple, ti, naupaka, mamake, lobelia, koa and ohia.
 Maunawili Trail is a good family trail, and there are three access points for this trail.

 If you’re a beginner hiker, but still want to try hiking a moderately difficult trail, be sure to join a hiking group or book a hiking tour through a reputable tour company, such as Hawaii Aloha Travel.
 The company offers a Kualoa Ranch hiking tour, as well as other sightseeing tours, and you can be assured of your safety when you join their experienced guides for a long hike.